ambotaku/wisp/README.md

 By uncommenting the line
 ```#add_definitions(-DUSE_STD -DHAS_LIBM)```
-in file **CMakeLists.txt** you can build a *Wisp* executable that has nearly all features of Adam's original release when using it on a Linux system.
+in file **CMakeLists.txt** you can build a *wisp* executable that has nearly all features of Adam's original release when using it on a Linux system.

 That line is commented to remove any operating system dependencies (as needed for microcontrollers).
 Under Linux such a build should behave like being run on a controller and only the REPL mode is available.